 Companion Animal (Pet) Friendly

 Friendly dogs and cats are welcome at Monkey Hollow Wildlife Sanctuary.
-All animals must be kept on a leash when outside.
-A dog park is available for friendly dogs.
+A fenced dog park is available for friendly dogs, as well as a 28 acre sanctuary with numerous trails.
 Companion animals are welcome in all areas of the sanctuary, but are not able to accompany all outings due to state and federal park rules.
 Animal guardians are asked to clean up after their dogs.

 - Tour guide throughout.